 Update on 3/29/09: For those of you who have been using this recipe, I want you to know I've made a few little tweaks.
 First, I cut back on the flour from 3 3/4 cup to 3 1/2 cups and I no longer cream the butter and sugars for 5 minutes.
 I found that just a nice little mix gives the cookie a better, less cakey texture (and it's easier too!).

 Also, please use dark brown sugar, Domino brand if you can.
 Light brown sugar just doesn't have enough flavor.
 Finally, I made a fortuitous discovery the other day.
 I removed two packages of butter from the freezer to soften.
 When I came back several hours later, the package of Trader Joe's butter had practically melted through the wrapper.
 The Land O' Lakes butter was perfectly softened, but not melted.
 Long story short, apparently all butter is not created equal, and, in my humble opinion, Land O' Lakes butter makes the best cookie (sorry Trader Joe's).

 Equipment Update: If you have been looking for a really great cookie scoop, I LOVE the Vollrath 1 5/8 ounce Yellow NSF Certified Food Disher.
 Mine has been used at least once a week for several years and shows no signs of giving up.
 It makes the perfect size cookie if you like to bake 12 cookies at a time and is perfectly dishwasher safe.
-It's only $9.81 cents plus shipping from Restockit.com.
-(I did not get paid for this endorsement, darn it.)
+It's available on Amazon at this link: